Adoption Policies & Procedures

 - If you are approved and adopt, you will be expected to let us know how your new family member settles in, how everything goes at the vet (you are required to take your newly adopted animal to the vet within 7-10 days of the adoption and bring a fecal sample for testing) and then to follow up once your kitten/puppy is spayed/neutered, if applicable.
 We expect all dogs to receive monthly preventatives for heartworm and that all cats will be kept indoors 100% of the time and never declawed.

 - Of course, we hope that you will always maintain communication with us, as we are always available to help and/or hear the happy "tails" of your furry family members.

 - If for some reason you can no longer care for your MASR animal, you are REQUIRED to contact us.
 We make a lifetime commitment to all of our animals.
 We expect to have the animals returned to us.
 If you need to re-home your animal and you know of someone who is interested, we ask you to still contact us so that we may be part of the process.
 You may never turn your animal over to a shelter, unless required to do so by law.

-- FEES: In general the fee for most dogs/puppies is $250.
+- FEES: In general the adoption fee for most dogs/puppies is $300.
 However, any animal that must be seen by a groomer or has additional surgical requirements may be more.
-The fee for most kittens and cats range between $50 to $100.
+The adoption fee for kittens and cats is $95.
 Please refer to the individual animal's description for specific fee.
 It is not uncommon for us to spend $100s, if not $1000.+ on 1 animal who is in desperate need.
 The adoption fees for some animals help us care for others.